Gesturing comes naturally in presentations. Hand gestures are nonverbal cues that convey your enthusiasm while communicating a hidden story.

 Your hand gestures dramatically alter how your audience listens to you.
 These body movements imply authority, sincerity, humility, and other emotions required to command attention.

-Take advantage of them to sound confident and conversational during your presentation.
+Use these to sound confident and conversational during your presentation.
 With enough practice, you’ll be landing big sales with simple gestures in no time.

 “Can You Become 56 Percent Better At Presenting–Instantly?”
 Mr Media Training.
 Accessed June 2, 2015.